Stacktical/stacktical.github.io/_posts/2021-02-18-stacktical-dsla-protocol-itsm-sla-contract-types-dex-amm-rug-pull-fintech-legaltech-insurtech-defi.md

 But at a time where Ethereum's dominance as the most attractive EVM-compatible blockchain network is being challenged, we strongly believe that locking your Uniswap liquidity would be a strategic mistake.

-With this addition, DSLA Protocol is poised to become a better way for core developement teams to reduce their holders exposure to rug pulls without limiting their migration options and agility on the super hot cryptocurrency market.
+With this addition, DSLA Protocol is poised to become a better way for core development teams to reduce their holders exposure to rug pulls without limiting their migration options and agility on the super hot cryptocurrency market.

 ## DEX and Risk: What are Rug Pulls?